 Ethical conduct is critical not only in helping us to maintain the reputation we have earned as a trusted partner but also in minimizing legal and regulatory risk.
-Everyone at Dun & Bradstreet, including non-sales team members, such as those in marketing or finance, has an obligation to make sure our sales practices are fair and ethical and compliant with local law or regulation.
+Everyone at Dun & Bradstreet, including nonsales team members, such as those in marketing or finance, have an obligation to make sure our sales practices are fair and ethical and compliant with local law or regulation.
 Customers, suppliers, contractors, consultants or business partners may cease doing business with us if they feel we are unethical or have mistreated them.

-If you have any questions about Dun & Bradstreet's commitment to fair and ethical sales practices, contact the Global Compliance and Ethics team.
+If you have any questions about Dun & Bradstreet's commitment to fair and ethical sales practices, contact the Compliance team.
 Failure to maintain ethical practices can affect compensation and subject an employee to additional consequences.